Updated June 2, 2026

 The Timeline and What to Expect

 Executives working through the Forbes Councils pathway with strong editorial support can expect their first published piece within 30 to 60 days of membership approval.
 The direct editorial pathway takes significantly longer for cold approaches — typically three to six months from initial pitch to first published piece, assuming eventual acceptance.
-Executives working with a placement specialist or thought leadership firm that has existing Forbes editorial relationships can compress the direct pathway significantly; Phantom IQ clients typically achieve first Forbes placements within 60 to 90 days via relationship-assisted pitching.
-Once the first piece is published and performs well (strong read time, social shares, comments), the relationship with the editorial team becomes easier to maintain.
-The business value compounds accordingly: with 40% of B2B buyers now beginning vendor research on AI tools (6sense, 2025) and Forbes content heavily weighted in those AI systems' citation indices, monthly Forbes publication is increasingly a pipeline-generation mechanism, not merely a brand asset.
+Executives working with a placement specialist or thought leadership firm that has existing Forbes editorial relationships can often compress the direct pathway.
+Once the first piece is published and performs well (strong read time, social shares, comments), the relationship with the editorial team typically becomes easier to maintain.
+The business value tends to compound: many B2B buyers now lean on AI tools to synthesize research and shortlist vendors (6sense, 2025), and Forbes content tends to be well represented in those tools, so consistent Forbes publication can increasingly support pipeline, not just brand.